Residency Requirements & Legal Guide in San Marino

 Consumer Protection

-- ✓2-year legal warranty on goods
+- ✓2-year product warranty

-- ✓14-day cooling-off for distance sales
+- ✓14-day return for online purchases

-- ✓Protection against unfair contract terms
+- ✓Protection against unfair terms

 Bureaucracy & Administrative Efficiency